Find a Builder

 Your new home can be prefabricated offsite and constructed in a fraction of the time of a traditional self-build.

-Mark agrees: ’If your project is straightforward enough and you have engaged a good builder who can guide you through the process with the aid of regular meetings and discussions you can easily work together to complete your build.
+• Mark: ’If your project is straightforward enough and you have engaged a good builder who can guide you through the process with regular meetings and discussions, you can easily work together to complete your build.
 If your project is complicated in its design, I would always recommend retaining the architect in some form so that they are able to resolve important issues with their design quickly, as standing labour costs can be expensive if there is any downtime while problems are sorted.’

 The builders worked closely with the design team to deliver on the fine deatils of this traditional build in Northamptonshire, by FMB member Cornerhouse Building Contractors Ltd.